About the survey

 - NCVER publishes the data at the aggregate level and, on written request, may disclose aggregate or de-identified unit record data to Commonwealth and state/territory government education and training departments.
 These government departments may also request unit record data containing student identifiers.
 Such requests are assessed on a case-by-case basis and are only provided under strict terms and conditions.

-- Commonwealth and state/territory government education and training departments may publish the data at the aggregate level, and the Australian Government Department of Education and Training also publishes aggregate data from domestic students on their MySkills website for access by students, the public and training providers.
+- Commonwealth and state/territory government education and training departments may publish the data at the aggregate level, and the Australian Government Department of Education, Skills and Employment also publishes aggregate data from domestic students on their MySkills website for access by students, the public and training providers.

 - NCVER may provide summary reports to training providers that show aggregated responses for their domestic students, and training providers may publish this information on their own websites.